typegoose/typegoose/github-page/_guides/faq.md

 (context: from `typegoose` to `@hasezoey/typegoose`)<br/>
 A: Because of a Repository Switch ([reasons](#is-this-project-still-active)) and because a name cannot be used by multiple packages except if it is scoped

+### Why @hasezoey/typegoose

+A: because the normal `typegoose` is still working, and i dont want to deal with it, `@hasezoey/typegoose` is perfectly fitting (and because of the repo differences)